3db/3db/docs_src/usage/quickstart.rst

     :width: 700
     :group: background

-You can also read the .json log file into ``pandas``, and analyze the results.
+You can also read the .json log file in $RESULTS_FOLDER into ``pandas``, and analyze the results.
 For example, you can run the following python script, which is also in the demo repository:

 .. tabs::